Sunovion

-Sunovion Pharmaceuticals Inc. (former NASDAQ: SEPR), known until October 12, 2010 as Sepracor, Inc. prior to its acquisition by Sumitomo Pharma of Japan, is a pharmaceutical company founded in 1984 by Timothy J. Barberich, Steve Matson, and Bob Bratzler.
-It was originally located in Princeton, New Jersey and then re-located to Marlborough, Massachusetts.
-In addition to its headquarters in Marlborough, Sunovion has locations in Mississauga, Ontario, and Teaneck, New Jersey.

-Company history
+On July 1, 2023, Sunovion Pharmaceuticals Inc. became part of Sumitomo Pharma America, Inc., a biopharmaceutical company focused on delivering therapeutic and scientific breakthroughs in areas of critical patient need spanning psychiatry and neurology, oncology, urology, women's health, rare disease, and cell and gene therapies.

+Sunovion was founded as Sepracor, Inc. in 1984 by Timothy J. Barberich, Steve Matson, and Bob Bratzler.
+Sepracor completed its initial public offering in 1991, trading on NASDAQ under the ticker SEPR.
+On October 12, 2010, Sepracor, Inc. was acquired by and became a standalone subsidiary of Sumitomo Pharma of Japan (then known as Sumitomo Dainippon Pharma).
+In April 2023, Sumitomo Pharma announced the combination of its U.S. subsidiaries, including Sunovion, to form Sumitomo Pharma America (SMPA).

+History

+Sepracor completed its initial public offering in 1991 at a market cap of $160M.
 The company's initial focus was on the separation and purification of isomers and active metabolites.
-Sepracor completed its initial public offering in 1991 at a market cap of $160M, behind a strategy of presenting larger pharmaceuticals with patented, purified active ingredients for expiring products.
+The strategy was to present larger pharmaceuticals with patented, purified active ingredients for expiring products.
 In 1993, Marion Merrell Dow, now a part of Sanofi, partnered with Sepracor to develop a purified version of its antihistamine, Seldane, after the latter was required to carry a warning about potentially fatal cardiac arrhythmia.
 This purified compound would later be marketed as Allegra, but Sepracor would not profit significantly from its launch, a result of less-than favorable partnership terms.

 Sepracor's subsequent products were focused on the treatment of central nervous system and respiratory disorders, under the direction of Gunnar Aberg and John McCullough.
-The primary source of its revenue in the late 1990s - early 2000s was the approximately $600 million annually from its Xopenex franchise of drugs.
+The primary source of its revenue in the late 1990s – early 2000s was the approximately $600 million annually from its Xopenex franchise of drugs.
 The insomnia drug Lunesta (eszopiclone) was approved by the US Food and Drug Administration (FDA) in December 2004 and launched in April 2005.
 In 2006, the FDA approved Sepracor's drug Brovana to treat chronic obstructive pulmonary disease (COPD).